Mellon Mays Undergraduate Fellowship (MMUF)

 History and Mission of the National Program

-In 1988 the Andrew W. Mellon Foundation, under then-President William Bowen, launched a program designed to increase the number of Black/African-American, Latino/a/x/e, and Native/Indigenous faculty members at U.S. colleges and universities.
-The goal was to identify academically promising college students from these groups and provide them with mentoring, extensive experience with conducting independent research, skills development, and insight into the rewards of an academic career.
+In 1988 the Andrew W. Mellon Foundation, under then-Presidents William Bowen and Henry Drewry, launched a program designed to create a legacy of field-transforming scholars whose perspectives would greatly enrich the academy.
+The goal was to identify academically promising college students and provide them with mentoring, extensive experience with conducting independent research, skills development, and insight into the rewards of an academic career.

-In 2003, in response to the Supreme Court decisions in the two University of Michigan affirmative-action cases, and to persistent attacks on race-based programs at U.S. institutions of higher learning, the Foundation reaffirmed its commitment to the Fellowship and broadened its mission.
-At the same time, the Foundation renamed the program to connect that mission to the societal, scholarly, and educational commitments and achievements of Dr. Benjamin E. Mays (1894–1984), a life-long champion of civil rights, a distinguished scholar of religion, mentor to Martin Luther King, Jr., and president of Morehouse College from 1940 to 1967.
+In 2003, the Foundation reaffirmed its commitment to and broadened the mission of MMUF.
+The name of the program was changed to the Mellon Mays Undergraduate Fellowship Program in honor of the stellar educational achievements of Dr. Benjamin E. Mays, a life-long champion of civil rights, a distinguished scholar of religion, mentor to Martin Luther King, Jr., and president of Morehouse College from 1940 to 1967.

 The national leadership of the MMUF shares the following objective:

-[T]he Mellon Mays Undergraduate Fellowship (MMUF) is committed to supporting a diverse professoriate and to promoting the value of multivocality in the humanities and related disciplines, elevating accounts, interpretations, and narratives that expand present understandings.
+[T]he Mellon Mays Undergraduate Fellowship (MMUF) is committed to supporting demographic transformation in higher education and to promoting the value of multivocality in the humanities and related disciplines.

 ...